Candles Burning in center of a group

 by Danielle shields.
 Woman and man sitting on grass at a protest.

-Ultimately, our work is about liberation: individual and collective.
 We cannot be liberated if we are oppressed by the impact of past trauma or an internalized abuser in our minds.
 We cannot be liberated if our family, friends, and neighbors continue to be oppressed by systems that are inherently rooted in racism and patriarchy.

 We stand unequivocally with Black, Indigenous and people of color who continue to be harmed (and literally murdered) by white supremacy and a militarized criminal legal system that is a living legacy of slavery and colonialism.
 We stand unequivocally with women+ and LGBTQ+ folks who are harmed by sexism, homophobia, transphobia, and society’s lack of adequate collective care structures.